Cielquan/DoTH-DNS/README.md

 Copies the repo from your home directory to the directory of the server.
 You need to alter the user, IP and paths to your parameters.

 #### 3 run the scripts
-Now cd into the repo on the server via SSH and first start the setup script. `source` is mandatory if you have not set the `WEBPASSWORD` environment variable yourself.
-You can also start the script without sudo, but for the compiling part (when compiling) root privileges are needed.
+Now cd into the repo on the server via SSH and first start the setup script.
+You can also start the script without sudo, but for the compiling part (when compiling)
+root privileges are needed.

-    $ source setup.sh
+    $ sudo ./setup.sh

-If you have not set the `WEBPASSWORD` environment variable or the `PIHOLE_WEBPASSWORD` variable the script will prompt you to set a password.
-You can either set none or give a password.
-The random password generator from pihole is not usable.

 After the script finished successfully you can start the `run.sh` script to actually start the docker containers.
 You need to start the script with sudo, because the docker daemon needs root privileges.